Concibar/world-wide-wishlist/README.md

 # 2:
 - Make Button open mywishlist.html
-- Get the title of the current tab and display it in the popup.html
 - Get the URL of the current tab and display it in the popup.html

 # 3: